Breathing Skin

 It reduces reliance on artificial heating and cooling, contributing to lower carbon footprints, paving the way for buildings that respond intelligently to their surroundings.

-Sources: Certified Energy
+Sources: Arch Daily, Certified Energy

 Back to blog